lairdrt/angular-nodejs/README.md

 **Angular:** 15.1.3

-Note that you must use an even numbered version (e.g., 18.x) of Node.js when building with Angular.
+Note that you must use an even numbered version (e.g., 18.x LTS) of Node.js when building with Angular.

 ## Start State